A topic from the subject of Decomposition in Chemistry.

 Summary

-Decomposition reactions are chemical reactions in which a single compound breaks down into two or more simpler compounds.
-Balancing decomposition reactions involves adjusting the coefficients in the equation to ensure that the number of atoms of each element is the same on both sides of the equation.
+Decomposition reactions are chemical reactions where a single compound breaks down into two or more simpler substances.
+Balancing these reactions involves adjusting the coefficients in the chemical equation to ensure the number of atoms of each element is equal on both sides.

 Key Points

-• Decomposition reactions are represented by the general equation: AB → A + B
+• Decomposition reactions are generally represented as: AB → A + B (Note: This is a simplified representation.
+Many decomposition reactions involve more complex products.)

-• The coefficients are usually small whole numbers that are determined by trial and error.
+• Coefficients are typically small whole numbers, often found through trial and error.

 Example